DhyanRaiBM/ViewTube/README.md

 - **Channel Search**: Search for a particular channel to access and explore its video content.

+**Note:**

-**Note:** The site may take some time to load, so please wait up to 1 minute.
+  The site may take some time to load, so please wait up to 1 minute.

-**Note:** SneaX is deployed on Netlify.
+  SneaX is deployed on Netlify.
 Explore the live demo of SneaX here.
 [Live Demo](https://viewtube-dhyan.netlify.app/).